1. APRU (the Association of Pacific Rim Universities)

 The member universities aim at strengthening the knowledge exchange and research collaboration between Japan and the UK.
 RENKEI provides a unique opportunity to bring together researchers from leading universities in Japan and the UK to tackle key global challenges.

 RENKEI members have selected “Climate Change” and “Health” as two priority areas for creating new joint research between members.
 These two themes were identified as key strategic areas of science and technology collaborations between Japan and the UK when the prime ministers of both countries met in September 2017.
+Please find more event information below.

 The Japan-UK Research and Education Network for Knowledge Economy Initiatives（RENKEI)